perrinjerome/mitene_download/README.md

 - python mitene_download.py <INSERT_URL>
 - python mitene_download.py <INSERT_URL> --password <INSERT_PASSWORD>

 ## Features

-- Saving comments
+- Saving comments and appending videos.
 - Cross platform
+- Organizes files to their corresponding types/folders, comments, photos, and videos.

+## Changelog 4.0

-- Organizes comments into the comments folder, and the media into downloads.
+- Initial implementation of the asynchronous media downloader.

-## Changelog

-- Added and increased a timeout option.
-- Changed the layout of the code to display cleaner such as, "Comments saved" and "progress bar for downloads".
-- Optimized the code for cleaner operation, easier to read.
-- Removed the .tmp file writing, and made it to write files directly.
-- Added the ability to write video media files extension (.mp4) previously not able in version 1.
-- Better network handling if lost connection.
-- Better exiting the program without causing errors.
-- Added the ability to pre-check local files before downloading the same files.
+- Database integration for storing and retrieving album URLs.
+- Command-line interface for user interaction to manage album URLs and initiate downloads.
+- Asynchronous download capabilities with progress tracking and error handling.
+- Utility functions for checksum calculation and file backup.
+- Graceful handling of KeyboardInterrupt (Ctrl+C) for safe script termination.
+- A comprehensive logging system for tracking actions and errors.

 ## Authors